GENI-NSF/geni-tools/README-omni.txt

                         RSpec type and version to return, default 'GENI 3' -V API_VERSION, --api-version=API_VERSION
-                        Specify version of AM API to use (default 2)
+                        Specify version of AM API to use (default 2) --useSliceAggregates
+                        Perform slice action at all aggregates the given slice uses according the clearinghouse records.
+Default is False.

   AM API v3+:
     Options used in AM API v3 or later